AlexCode-dot/clearbook-showcase/README.md

 This folder collects everything that is safe to publish in a public “Clearbook” portfolio repo.
 It covers the product story, architecture, lessons learned, and a few sanitized snippets so hiring teams can understand the depth of the project without exposing the proprietary codebase.

+- **Note:** The real Clearbook codebase remains private.
+This repository is a curated, non-sensitive showcase so recruiters can see the scope without accessing the proprietary repo.
+- **Live site:** https://clearbook.app — launches a fresh demo tenant at `/demo` with no login required.

 - `README.md` (this file) → ready for a public repo or Notion/Google Doc.
 - `snippets/` → standalone TypeScript samples suitable for linking or embedding elsewhere.